Safi al-Din al-Urmawi

 Safi al-Din al-Urmawi al-Baghdadi (صفی الدین اورموی) or Safi al-Din Abd al-Mu'min ibn Yusuf ibn al-Fakhir al-Urmawi al-Baghdadi (born c.
-1216 AD in Urmia, died in 1294 AD in Baghdad) was a renowned musician and writer on the theory of music.
+1216 AD in Urmia, died in 1294 AD in Baghdad) was a musician and writer on the theory of music.

 Background and life

 Safi al-Din Abd al-Muʾmin ibn Yusof ibn Fakhir al-Ormawi al-Baghdadi (Sufi al-Dīn in some Ottoman sources), renowned musician and writer on the theory of music, was born c.
 613 AH (1216 AD), probably in Urmiya (Iran).
 He died in Baghdad on 28 Ṣafar 693 AH (28 January 1294 AD), at the age of about 80.
 According to the Encyclopedia of Islam "The sources are silent about the ethnic origin of his family.
-He may have been of Persian descent Qutb al-Din al-Shirazi calls him afdal-i Īrān (A sage of Iran)".
+He may have been of Persian descent, as Qutb al-Din al-Shirazi calls him afdal-i Īrān (A sage of Iran)".
 Based on its terminology, Al-Urmawi's 'international' modal system was intended to represent the predominant Arab and Persian local traditions.

 In his youth, he went to Baghdad and was educated in the Arabic language, literature, history and penmanship.
 He made a name for himself as an excellent calligrapher and was appointed copyist at the new library built by the Abbasid caliph al-Mustaṣim.